gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 It tried to build the  `llama` package in the Opam sandbox (with no internet access, remember) and obviously this doesn't work when building the package from the repo as I don't check-in the vendored Rust dependencies.
-Building the rust component meant that cargo tried to download dependencies but couldn't due to the lack of internet access in the Opam sandbox.
+Building the rust component meant that Cargo tried to download dependencies but couldn't due to the lack of internet access in the Opam sandbox.

 I don't even want to build or install the `llama` package though - just its dependencies!
 Unlike `opam